What do we think the best PS4 horror games are? Bloody Disgusting lists the best horror on Sony’s juggernaut console.

 Hellblade: Senua’s Sacrifice (2017)

-Not only is Hellblade a truly effective horror game, it’s a mature and well-intentioned look at the effects of mental illness.
+Not only is Hellblade a truly effective horror game, it’s also a mature and well-intentioned look at the effects of mental illness.
 The latter is what makes the former true, as the titular Senua sees and hears her personal demons everywhere, with the Dualshock controller’s speaker even emitting the whispers of multiple voices in her head (some are helpful, some malicious).

 Senua’s trip to Helheim (the Norse realm of Hell) is fraught with physical dangers too, and her already fragile psyche is in peril every time she has to confront and attack the denizens of the underworld.